primno/dataverse/packages/dataverse-client/README.md

 ## Authentication

 `@primno/dataverse-client` needs a token provider to authenticate with Dataverse.
-Use [`@primno/dataverse-auth`](https://www.npmjs.com/package/@primno/dataverse-auth) to authenticate with Connection String or OAuth2.
+Use [`@primno/dataverse-auth`](https://www.npmjs.com/package/@primno/dataverse-auth) to authenticate with a Connection String or OAuth2.

 You can also use your own token provider by implementing the `TokenProvider` interface.

+To learn more about available authentication methods, see the `@primno/dataverse-auth` [documentation](https://www.npmjs.com/package/@primno/dataverse-auth).

 ## Queries